Leninia

 Leninia is an extinct genus of basal ophthalmosaurine ichthyosaur known from the late Early Cretaceous (lower Aptian stage) of western Russia.
 Leninia was first named by Valentin Fischer, Maxim S. Arkhangelsky, Gleb N. Uspensky, Ilya M. Stenshin and Pascal Godefroit in 2013 and the type species is Leninia stellans.
-It was named for Vladimir Lenin, one of the leaders of the Communist Revolution in Russia, as the museum it is currently housed in is also named for him.
+It was named for Vladimir Lenin, one of the leaders of the Communist Revolution in Russia, but not directlу: the museum where fossils is housed is located within the Lenin Memorial and Lenin school complex in Ulyanovsk; accordingly, the generic name reflects the geohistorical location of the find.

 The specimen was discovered in 2012, on the banks of the river Volga near the town of Kriushi in a limestone nodule.
 There are several other fossils from the same time period near it, including ammonites, lamellibranchs and fish remains.
 Only part of the skull was found.

 Features

 The skull is incomplete, and without any teeth. it is partially crushed transversely, and nothing further forward than the naris remains, with what seems to be a fairly clean break.
 It is not known whether this was due to orogeny and rock action or to the ichthyosaur's death.
 The specimen is around 45 cm long, which suggests the skull was between 65-90 cm long overall.

 Unusually, the posterior process of the maxilla extends as far back as the orbit, and about halfway along it, possibly even projecting into the orbit at points.
 The maxillary dental groove is extremely shallow, only 16 mm deep.
 The lacrimal-nasal contact is elongated, so that the lacrimal, rather than the prefrontal, forms the posterior edge of the naris.
 The anterior process and shaft of the jugal are unusually narrow, but the posterior plate is well-developed and extends as high as the middle of the orbit.

 The postorbital is small compared to the orbit, with a large dorsal orbital rim extending out from the top of the bone.
 The quadratojugal seems more robust than that of other ophthalmosaurines, but has a thin anterior surface which articulates with the postorbital.
 There is a concave area which a ligament would connect to the quadrate process.

 The squamosal is present but incomplete.
 However, it is possible to tell the shape by the marks where it would have articulated with other bones.
 Above the naris, the nasal bone forms a conspicuous lateral 'wing'.
 There is no clear evidence for a foramen near the prefrontal-nasal facet.